Felice63/spcApp/readMe.md

 - FlyOut menu with other links
 - Activate other Leaflet map features like trails etc.
 - It would be a sub menu configure interface show trails parks etc other Toronto items from their data
+- Turn it into a Progressive Web App (PWA) so that Push Notifications can be enabled.
+- Customize the notifications - how many times they occur
+- Customize proximity

 ### Core Leaflet (built-in, no plugins)